m1guelpf/swift-realtime-openai/README.md

 -   [x] A simple interface for directly interacting with the API
 -   [x] Wrap the API in an interface that manages the conversation for you
--   [x] Handle recording the mic and playing model responses for you
+-   [x] Optionally handle recording the user's mic and sending it to the API
--   [x] Handle playing model responses as they stream in
+-   [x] Optionally handle playing model responses as they stream in
--   [ ] Handle interrupting the model
+-   [x] Allow interrupting the model

 ## Architecture